mgamio/blog/_posts/2022-05-20-understanding-oop-concepts.md

 We can not add a new attribute called *tradable* to the Article class because we will never use it in normal countries.

-Here, we can use the other technique to build new classes: inheritance.
+Here, we can use the other technique to build new classes: **inheritance**.

 ![class and object](/assets/images/tradableArticle.png){:class="img-responsive"}